adventuregamestudio/ags/iOS/README.md

 Change to the <SOURCE>/iOS/buildlibs directory and run

     ./buildall.sh
+    ./makefatlibs.sh

-This will download, patch, build and properly install the required libraries for armv6, armv7 and i386 architecture.
-No armv7s libraries are built.
+This will patch, build and properly install the required libraries for armv7, armv7s, arm64, i386 and x86_64 architectures.